 A Deep Breath of Sky 02

-A Deep Breath Of Sky is not Augmented Reality (AR) but I may look to this in the future.
-I am not recreating reality; the audience can see that this is not real, analogue space.
-I aim to create an abstracted environment that can be used to focus upon specific elements of our relationship with the sky.
-Abstraction is a tool to observe and explore reality.
-A Deep Breath of Sky is about our observation and connection with skies both real and recorded.
-The environment itself and the objects within are abstracted observations.
+A Deep Breath of Sky is not Augmented Reality (AR).
+I am not recreating reality; the audience can see this is not real, analogue space.
+I aim to create an abstract environment that can focus on specific elements of our relationship with the sky.
+Abstraction is a tool to explore reality.
+A Deep Breath of Sky is about our observation and connection with skies, both real and recorded.
+The environment itself and the objects within are abstract observations.

 A Deep Breath of Sky: Developing the Environment